The House of Smoke

 “There is only one way we can do this,” Julius began with a determined tone.
 “The man I mentioned—the one who can help us secure weapons—runs a tea house in the city.
-Let me go in alone and seek his help sneaking you in.”
+Let me go in alone and seek his help sneaking all of you in.”

-After securing entry with his Wellington pass, Julius rendezvoused with Flisk, a man as enigmatic as the city itself.
-Flisk, a well-connected figure whose flamboyant demeanor masked his deeper intentions, greeted Julius with an exaggerated tone.
+Flisk was a well-connected dealer whose flamboyant demeanor masked his deeper intentions.
+Upon seeing Julius, he greeted him with an exaggerated tone.
 His presence exuded an unsettling charm, a blend of calculated hospitality and veiled menace.

 Inside, the atmosphere was anything but ordinary.
 The air buzzed with chatter, laughter, and the clinking of glasses.
 Diverse patrons mingled, playing games of chance, engaging in whispered conversations, and indulging in pleasures that Stork City’s strict moral codes ostensibly forbade.
 The scent of exotic spices, incense, and tea leaves mingled with the faint aroma of expensive liquors.